 - Volunteer coordinators

 Keep in mind that these individuals should be able to make the case that you’re mature, responsible, skilled, and someone who solves problems quickly, works well with others, and thinks on his or her feet.
 (The exact qualities, of course, will depend on the role.
 But your reference should be able to make the case that you have them.)
 In other words, the person giving you a reference needs to have seen you in action and be able to convey their positive impression to a hiring manager.

 Possible Personal References

 Personal references are testaments to your character rather than your professional aptitude.
 They’re likely to be less sought-after by employers, but may be valuable in addition to professional references.
-(One possible exception: if you need security clearance or are looking to get hired at a company with an extensive background check, personal references may be encouraged or even required, in addition to professional references.)
+If you need security clearance or are looking to get hired at a company with an extensive background check, however, personal references may be encouraged or even required, in addition to professional references.
 Possible personal references include: